 - Some say the distance of 2000 cubits between the Ark and the people in Joshua 3:4 represents the 2000 year period between Jesus’ resurrection and that of His people at His return.
 Of course, this is pure spiritualization and speculation.
 The difficulty with this interpretation is further compounded by the fact that some Hebrew texts (along with modern translations) say 1000 cubits!

 - Some teach that Gideon’s Army in Judges 7 is a prophetic type of God’s “end-time army” that consists of an elite group of believers.
-One cult in China has developed a large following with this teaching, and the leader claims to be Christ Himself!
+One cult in China developed a large following with this teaching, and the leader claimed to be Christ Himself!

 - The “Gap theory” that says there was a “gap” between verses 1 and 2 of Genesis 1, during which time God created and then destroyed a “pre-Adamic race,” is another speculation that is nowhere taught in the Scriptures.

 - Certain groups handle deadly snakes and drink poison as part of their worship times in “obedience” to Mark 16:18!